miachm/STL-Threadsafe/README.md

 std::threadsafe::queue<int> queue;
 int out;

-// Wait for a item
+// First example, wait for a item

 queue.wait_pop(out); // if the queue is empty, will block

-// Wait with a time limit
+// Second example, wait with a time limit

 try{
 	queue.wait_pop(out,std::chrono::milliseconds(10)); // if the queue is empty, will block 10 milliseconds as maximum